 - May initially off-gas

-- Cover must be air-dried
+- The cover must be air-dried

 The combination of the Tencel fibers woven into the fabric and the aerated foam core help keep the pillow breathable.
 Sometimes solid foam pillows suffer from lack of airflow, but there was no issue with this pillow.

-I think stomach sleepers might struggle to find a comfortable position with this pillow.
+Katie also thinks stomach sleepers might struggle to find a comfortable position with this pillow.
 Typically, people who sleep on their stomach need a pillow that’s 3″ tall or shorter.

-I would recommend giving the pillow a day or two to off-gas in a well-ventilated area before use.
+We would recommend giving the pillow a day or two to off-gas in a well-ventilated area before use.
 This should help the initial smell dissipate more quickly.

 In addition to a three-year warranty, the pillow also comes with a 100-night trial, which mitigates the risk of the $75 or $100 investment in the pillow.